What a code 6 house is.

 The code is an environmental assessment system for rating and certifying the performance of new homes in the UK.
 It is a set of standards which are used in the design and construction of new homes with a view to encouraging continuous improvement in sustainable home building, and it is assessed at 6 different levels, with level 6 (or code 6) being the highest.

-You achieve these levels by meeting 9 different pieces of criteria, and each piece of criteria is then combines to give you an overall score showing your homes overall impact on the environment.
-Level 6 is the highest level that you can attain for this overall score, it shows an exemplary development in terms of sustainability.
+You achieve these levels by meeting 9 different pieces of criteria, and each piece of criteria is then combined to give you an overall score showing your home's overall impact on the environment.
+Level 6 is the highest level that you can attain for this overall score, it shows exemplary development in terms of sustainability.

-The 9 pieces of criteria categories are as follows:
+The 9 pieces criteria categories are as follows:

 Energy and CO2 emissions – operational energy and emissions of CO2.